cepthomas/LuaBagOfTricks/README.md

 Two test projects demonstrate how to use it:
 - test_ch: Fully-formed and functional, used by Nebulua
 - test_cs: Partially implemented, uses KeraLuaEx/

-## validators
-Utilities for validation of lua data types.

 ## C Code
 Several functions to support the C side of lua applications: